hon4/Open-Source-Windows-Drivers/Specific/qemu_debugcon/programs/classes/vb.net/README.md

 | Requirements | .NET Framework 2.0 or newer |

 ## How to use it
-1. Get the `DebugCon.vb` file and place it in your project.
+1. Get the `DebugCon.vb` file from this folder and place it in your project.
 2. You can use the QEMU DebugCon in your program.

 ## Example Usage